filippogambarota/vwm_moebius_csa/index.md

 * **Mem**: the same variable as **Memory** but trasformed in factor
 * **Test**: the pressed image by the subject
 * **Test_Memory_Abs**: the response variable in all analysis that is computed as $Test\;-Memory$.
 Where 0 is a correct answer and from 1 to 7 an increasing error.

+## Reproducibility

+The entire project (data cleaning, statistical analysis and poster) can be reproduced simply opening the `RProject file` and running:

+* `data_creation.R`
+* `analysis.R`

+Then if you want to reproduce the poster you can compile the `VMW_Moebius_Poster.Rmd` file.

+# Stimuli Creation

+The **experiment** folder contains the eprime script and a [detailed pipeline](experiment/Pipeline_Moebius_Stimuli.html) to create the final stimuli.
+As explained inside the document, I used different softwares inside the pipeline.

+All steps are documented and explained but only final stimuli are uploaded.
+However, starting from the initial movies (reference inside the pipeline document) is possible to reproduce the final result adjusting some scripts to the *specific path of your computer*.
+This means that the level of reproducibility is reduced compared to the **R** part of the repository because of the fragmentation of used softwares.